taosdata/TDengine/docs/en/12-taos-sql/10-function.md

 - The number of rows in the result set of `INTERP` is determined by the parameter `EVERY`.
 Starting from timestamp1, one interpolation is performed for every time interval specified `EVERY` parameter.
 - Interpolation is performed based on `FILL` parameter.
 - `INTERP` can only be used to interpolate in single timeline.
 So it must be used with `partition by tbname` when it's used on a STable.
+- Pseudo column `_irowts` can be used along with `INTERP`to return the timestamps associated with interpolation points(support after version 3.0.1.4).

 ### LAST